SaadZafarMayo/US-Food-Retail-Sales-Analysis/README.md

 - Identify concentration, growth, and variability patterns
 - Frame findings in a business and investment analysis context

 ---

+## Key Business Questions Explored
+- How do total sales evolve over time across industries?
+- Which industries and businesses contribute most to total sales?
+- Are sales concentrated among a small number of businesses?
+- Do industries exhibit seasonal sales patterns?
+- How do NAICS sub-industries differ in scale and growth behavior?
+- Which segments show consistent growth or decline over time?

+This project emphasizes analytical methodology to answer these questions rather than relying on predefined conclusions.
+---

+## Reporting & Interpretation
+Findings are documented in the `reports/` directory:

+- **Key Insights**: Summarizes observed patterns and structural characteristics
+- **Investment Analysis**: Frames trends and growth behavior in a strategic context

+Both reports are intentionally **result-agnostic** to ensure robustness and reusability.

+---

 ## Dataset